angelf/escargot/README.markdown

     Escargot.search "dreams"

-Calling `Escargot.search` obtains object ElasticSearch::Api::Hit ordered by relevance If you want to limit global searches to a few specific models, you can do so with the `:classes` option
+Calling `Escargot.search` obtains object ElasticSearch::Api::Hit ordered by relevance.

+If you want to limit global searches to a few specific models, you can do so with the `:classes` option

     Escargot.search "dreams", :classes => [Post, Bird]